“I just got RUFOUSIZED!” is how he shouted it; Forrest Berkley at his most grandiloquent.

 Forrest was a hiking companion of mine for many years.
 He never got in the swing of birdwatching.
 That hobby takes a lot of time and a ton of patience.
 It also distracted Forrest from frisbee, storytelling, and other more important things, like lunch and dinner.
 I spent many hours behind binoculars on those hikes, looking up birds in my guidebooks, trying to learn their calls, writing down my lists and studying them in general.
 Occasionally Forrest would hear my musings and capture the part that interested him.

 Then at dinner, over Forrest’s Hawaiian delight and rice, I explained that the Rufous-sided towhee species might be split into two subspecies, called Spotted (Pipilo maculatus) and Eastern (Pipilo erythrophthalmus).
 Forrest would have none of that.
-Why ruin a perfectly good new word with petty details?
+Why ruin a perfectly good new word with petty details, like the color of its eyes or sides?
 I should have known better.

 The birds with the most mellifluous calls are fun to learn.
 The Towhees are near the top of the list.
 Their calls are like their name, which often is captured as a sing-song version of “Drink your Teee-heee-heee.”
 I first spotted the Eastern version in Martha’s Vineyard with my friend, Becca Knapp.
 We spotted them mostly on the ground, as they forage for bugs and larvae in the under-story of trees and bushes near Gay Head Town Beach.